avrtt/jupyter-notebooks/README.md

 ## My collection of IPython notebooks
-This repository contains IPython notebooks for various data science and machine learning tasks.
+This repository contains IPython notebooks covering various data science and machine learning problems.
+Some notebooks are assignments from online courses.

+##### List of completed courses:
+* Coursera specialization 'Machine learning and data analysis' [CERTIFICATE] **Mathematics and Python for data analysis** [CERTIFICATE]